20 Life-Changing Habits That Will Make 2017 Your Best Year Ever

 Seriously, how many times have you made this statement in your life?
 For some folks, it’s their natural response to being asked, “How are you?”

 But the hard truth is no one cares that you or I are tired.
-By verbalizing the feeling it not only becomes a self-fulfilling prophesy, but it also brings others down in the process.
+By verbalizing the feeling it not only becomes a self-fulfilling prophecy, but it also brings others down in the process.

 I personally talked with Joe Fernandez, founder of Klout recently.
 Here was our conversation: